4rthb/Linux_Setup/README.md

  - RVM
  - VSCode
  - Ruby
-## Modo de usar:
+## Steps:
- 1. Abrir o script usando o terminal
- 2. Esperar a instalação e o reboot
+ 1. Run the script on the terminal: `./script.sh`
+ 2. Wait until the instalation is completed, the computer will reboot
- 3. Abrir o terminal e executar o comando: `rvm install ruby`
+ 3. Open the terminal and run this line of code: `rvm install ruby`
- 4. ????
- 5. Profit
+ 4. After the last component is installed, it's over